Players will need a total of 40 cards each to play. A game is played between 2 Players.

 * If a Player has less than 5 cards in their Hand at the start of their Planning Phase, they draw cards from the top of their Deck until they have 5 cards in their Hand.
 If they already have 5 cards, they draw 1 card instead.
 At the start of the game, a Player does not draw any cards as they already start with 5 in their hand, unless if prompted to by a card effect or talent.

-As the first Round is underway, a Player may place 1 Wet Splatterkin (a Splatterkin waiting to be playable) in their respective Drying Racks during their turn.
+As the first Round is underway, a Player may place Wet Splatterkins (a Splatterkin waiting to be playable) in their respective Drying Racks during their turn equal to the amount of open spots they have.
 If any Splatterkin is placed in this way, during the following Planning Phase, the Player may choose to dry the Splatterkin (make that Splatterkin playable) by spending their Visionary’s Inspiration to pay for the Inspiration cost of the Wet Splatterkin.
 Once dried, the Splatterkin is flipped face up and can be affected by Talents (such as “Inspire”), Techniques, Finishes, and Alterations.
 They can also have Finishes, Alterations and Upgrades applied to them.

 Swapping Splatterkins